Helium-Labs/arcminter/README.md

 ## ARC3, ARC19, and ARC69 Algorand Request for Comment Standards

-ARC, short for Algorand Request for Comments, establishes standards outlining the characteristics of assets and operations on the Algorand blockchain.
-These standards provide developers with a uniform approach to develop on the Algorand blockchain.
-For a comprehensive understanding of each parameter provided to the ARC minter, kindly refer to the respective standards for each type of Non-Fungible Digital Asset:

 - [ARC3 Digital Assets](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0003.md)
 - [ARC19 Digital Assets](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0019.md)
 - [ARC69 Digital Assets](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0069.md)